The Church is suffering her worst crisis since the Protestant Reformation

 Whenever conflicts arise in the teaching of the Faith, they are always initiated by popes, bishops or priests who are not faithful to traditional Church teachings.

 I was born in 1935 and raised in a strong Catholic family.
 My Faith was fixed by my parents and relatives, by my pastor, by Ursuline Sisters in elementary school and by Xaverian Brothers in high school.
 We were warned that trials would come to cause doubts about the Faith.
 That didn’t register because we believed that we could always depend on the faithful guidance of pastors, bishops and popes.
 I don’t doubt that the three sainted popes were taught the same by their parents.
-These parents would not now recognize the Liturgy, many Church buildings and many of the Church teachings after the reigns of their sons.
+Those parents would not recognize the Liturgy, many Church buildings and Church teachings after the reigns of their sons.

 Who would not wish that Vatican II had not been called, Pope John XXIII?

-I have read reports that he had regretted the call near the end of his life.
+There are reports that he had regretted the call near the end of his life.
 His beloved Latin was to be banished from the Church.

 Pope John published the Apostolic Constitution, Veterum Sapientia in February of 1962 a few months before the opening of Vatican Council II.
 An Apostolic Constitution is the highest level of decree issued by a Pope. (but no attentions was paid to this one)